-National staff will process all entries for Canadian competitions.
-Access for U.S. athletes to Canadian events is through the regional offices for provincial events and the national office for national events.
+Access and entries for U.S. athletes to Canadian events is through the regional staff.
 The Eastern Region office will coordinate and confirm entries for competitions in Eastern Canada and Ontario.
 The Western Region office will coordinate and confirm entries for competitions in Western Canada.